simbathesailor/golang-learn/learn.md

 Interface type conversion
 Bwc, ok := wc.(\*BufferWriterCOloser)

-The object with having implementation based on a same interface can be converted interchangebly
+The object with having implementation based on a same interface can be converted interchangeably

+The method receiver also need to be same when doing the conversion

+Var myObj interface{} = NewBufferedWWriteCloser()

+Types switches

+Var i interface{} = 0

+Switch i.(type) {
+Case int:
+asSSD
+CASE STRING:
+SASADsadasdd
+default :
+csacadad
+}

+https://youtu.be/YS4e4q9oBaU?t=19241 for specidal behaviour of interface amd methods

+Types methods each one of methods regardless of receiver types

+Implement interface with concrete value :
+Method set of value, any method set with value as a receiver.
+And it makes method set is incomplete.

+If I am implementing an interface, if i am using a value type, the method that implements the interface have to have the value receivers

+If I am implementing an interface, if i am using a pointertype, the method can be there regardless of receiver types